YunaBraska/quarkus_16779/README.md

 * [x] Calling endpoint with a valid user `GET http://localhost:8081/users/16779` returns a User object
 * [x] Calling endpoint with an unknown user `GET http://localhost:8081/users/200888` returns an error object
 * [x] Calling endpoint on a native build with a valid user `GET http://localhost:8081/users/16779` returns a User object
-* [ ] FIXME: Calling endpoint on a native build with an unknown user `GET http://localhost:8081/users/200888` returns an empty body but should return an error object
+* [ ] FAILING: Calling endpoint on a native build with an unknown user `GET http://localhost:8081/users/200888` returns an empty body but should return an error object

 ### Exception \[only on native build\]
 ```java